tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.8.0

+-  Contract restructured to work with new database logic (series, modules, containers);
+-  Contract now has versions for each generated document;
+-  ItemsList is now one single reusable component;
+-  Contract now checks each billing for the correct final value before activation;
+-  RegisterClients redone: removed 'code' input, now contacts with no name are erased;

 ### Version 1.7.6